-The article reports on the latest round of the campaign to eradicate FGM
+The article reports on the latest round of the campaign to eradicate female genital mutilation (FGM).

 Egypt's Media Production City (EMPC) launched on Sunday a new media centre in the Downtown Cairo area to serve all foreign media and correspondents.

-Tarek El-Khouli, the secretary-general of the Egyptian parliament's foreign affairs committee, said in a statement on Monday that a telephone call between President Abdel-Fattah El-Sisi and the new UK Prime Minister Boris Johnson on Saturday is expected to lead to a tangible improvement in bilateral relations between the two countries.
+Tarek al-Khouli, the secretary-general of the Egyptian parliament's foreign affairs committee, said in a statement on Monday that a telephone call between President Abdel Fattah al-Sisi and the new UK Prime Minister Boris Johnson on Saturday is expected to lead to a tangible improvement in bilateral relations between the two countries.

 Egypt, Jordan, and Iraq agreed on supporting Baghdad's efforts to eliminate remnants of terrorist organization Daesh, aiming for a secured and stable atmosphere for the return of all displaced citizens to their cities.

-Egypt's President Abdel-Fattah El-Sisi told the US’s Jared Kushner in Cairo on Thursday that he supports the creation of a Palestinian state with East Jerusalem as its capital, according to a statement.
+Egypt's President Abdel Fattah al-Sisi told the United States’ Jared Kushner in Cairo on Thursday that he supports the creation of a Palestinian state with East Jerusalem as its capital, according to a statement.

 Egyptian Minister of the Public Business Sector Hisham Tawfik has announced that Egypt is adopting a new strategy to restore its cotton industry to its place at the top of the global cotton market.

-At least twenty people were killed and forty-seven wounded in a powerful blast in central Cairo on Sunday night after a car loaded with explosives blew up in front of the National Cancer Institute, according to the Interior Ministry.
+A powerful blast killed least twenty people and wounded forty-seven in central Cairo on Sunday night after a car loaded with explosives blew up in front of the National Cancer Institute, according to the Interior Ministry.